Improved Classical and Quantum Algorithms for the Shortest Vector Problem via Bounded Distance Decoding: Abstract

 The most important computational problem on lattices is the Shortest Vector Problem ($\SVP$).
 In this paper, we present new algorithms that improve the state-of-the-art for provable classical/quantum algorithms for $\SVP$.
 We present the following results. \begin{enumerate} \item A new algorithm for $\svp$ that provides a smooth tradeoff between time complexity and memory requirement.
 For any positive integer $4\leq q\leq \sqrt{n}$, our algorithm takes $q^{13n+o(n)}$ time and requires $poly(n)\cdot q^{16n/q^2}$ memory.
 This tradeoff which ranges from enumeration ($q=\sqrt{n}$) to sieving ($q$ constant), is a consequence of a new time-memory tradeoff for Discrete Gaussian sampling above the smoothing parameter.

-\item A quantum algorithm that runs in time $2^{0.9535n+o(n)}$ and requires $2^{0.5n+o(n)}$ classical memory and $\poly(n)$ qubits.
+\item A quantum algorithm for $\svp$ that runs in time $2^{0.950n+o(n)}$ and requires $2^{0.5n+o(n)}$ classical memory and $\poly(n)$ qubits.
+In Quantum Random Access Memory (QRAM) model this algorithm takes only $2^{0.835n+o(n)}$ time and requires a QRAM of size $2^{0.293n+o(n)}$, $\poly(n)$ qubits and $2^{0.5n}$ classical space.
 This improves over the previously fastest classical (which is also the fastest quantum) algorithm due to~\cite{ADRSD15} that has a time and space complexity $2^{n+o(n)}$.

-\item A classical algorithm for $\svp$ that runs in time $2^{1.741n+o(n)}$ time and $2^{0.5n+o(n)}$ space.
+\item A classical algorithm for $\svp$ that runs in time $2^{1.669n+o(n)}$ time and $2^{0.5n+o(n)}$ space.
 This improves over an algorithm of~\cite{CCL18} that has the same space complexity. \end{enumerate}

-The time complexity of our classical and quantum algorithms are obtained using a known upper bound of the kissing number which is $2^{0.402n}$.
-In practice most lattices have a much smaller kissing number which is often $2^{o(n)}$.
-In that case, our classical algorithm runs in time $2^{1.292n}$ and our quantum algorithm runs in time $2^{0.750n}$.
+The time complexity of our classical and quantum algorithms are obtained using a known upper bound on a quantity related to the lattice kissing number which is $2^{0.402n}$.
+We conjecture that for most lattices this quantity is a $2^{o(n)}$.
+Assuming that this is the case, our classical algorithm runs in time $2^{1.292n+o(n)}$, our quantum algorithm runs in time $2^{0.750n+o(n)}$ and our quantum algorithm in QRAM model runs in time $2^{0.667n+o(n)}$.

+As a direct application of our result, using the reduction in \cite{Ducas23}, we obtain a provable quantum algorithm for the Lattice Isomorphism Problem in the case of the trivial lattice $\mZ^n$ ($\ZLIP$) that runs in time $2^{0.417n+o(n)}$.
+Our algorithm requires a QRAM of size $2^{0.147n+o(n)}$, $\poly(n)$ qubits and $2^{0.25n}$ classical space.

 \keywords{Lattices \and Shortest Vector Problem \and Discrete Gaussian Sampling \and Time-Space Tradeoff \and Quantum computation \and Bounded distance decoding .}